 “To say that Smith Rock became a worldwide destination because of the quality of the rock would be wrong,” said local legend and guidebook author Alan Watts, but don’t let that discourage you.
 Smith is widely known as the birthplace of American sport climbing — and its rich history, dozens of classic routes, and diversity of climbing will forever keep Smith on the global map of climbing destinations, and which is why it holds its place among the best climbing destinations in the U.S.

-If that’s not enough to entice you, add an inexpensive and convenient camping scene, plentiful rest day activities, and an active and friendly climbing community to round out your Smith experience.
+If that’s not enough to entice you to climb in Smith Rock, add an inexpensive and convenient camping scene, plentiful rest day activities, and an active and friendly climbing community to round out your Smith experience.

 My climbing experience in Smith Rock